History of Iran; Pre-Islam & Post-Islam

 The evolution of stone tools in the Upper Paleolithic in Iran was observed in archeological sites in Kermanshah, Lorestan, Shiraz, and Kashan.

-This period bridges the gap between the Paleolithic and Neolithic eras.
+This period bridges the gap between the Paleolithic and Neolithic eras in the history of Iran.
 It lasted from 20,000 to 13,000 years ago.
 During this period, hunter-gatherer and fisher groups inhabited the caves of the Zagros region and across modern-day Kermanshah, Lorestan, Shiraz, and Kashan.

 Culture/Archaeological SiteLocationEstimated Time of Origin (BCE)